+LaSalle Lake: The lake has been very productive for both the boat and the shore angler thus far.
 Shore anglers have been bringing in good catches of hybrid strippers on chicken livers.
 Blue cats are also being caught on live bait or crankbaits.
 The boaters have been doing well on all species trolling crankbaits near the rip-rap as well as working some of the deeper structure that is in the lake.
-Smallmouth and largemouth bass as well as the occasional walleye can and are being caught on rattletraps and blade baits.

 Central Fishing Illinois Reports